-It's strange to think that not even 30 years after the release of the original Macintosh computer — then the cutting edge of consumer computing — it's been vastly outstripped by a small device that you can fit in your pocket.
+It's strange to think that less than 30 years after the release of the original Macintosh -- then the cutting edge of consumer computing -- the Mac's been vastly outstripped by a small device that fits in your pocket.

-So why not make a working Mac out of today's gadgets — a tiny-sized one?
-RetroMacCast's John Leake has done precisely that, scaling the machine down to one third of its original size, just 11.5x8.1x9.2 centimetres (which is still a heck of a lot chunkier than an iPod).
+So why not make a a tiny-size working Mac out of today's gadgets?
+RetroMacCast's John Leake has done precisely that, scaling the machine down to one third of its original size, just 4.5 inches by 3 inches by 3.5 inches (which is still a heck of a lot chunkier than an iPod).

 He constructed its body out of white closed-cell PVC foam board called Sintra, using files and sandpaper to shape the bezels, and put in a 3.5-inch TFT LCD monitor.